garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

 Inheriting the interface of Spring Data
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-The method to create entity specific Repository interface by inheriting the interface of Spring Data is explained below.
+The method to create entity specific Repository interface by inheriting from the interface of Spring Data is explained below.

 Interfaces that can be inherited are as follows: